Great Black Swamp: The Underground Railroad in the Great Black Swamp

-The Cemetery memorializes the abolitionist Reverend William King, founder of the Elgin Settlement (North Buxton) where many people escaping slavery sought freedom.
+The King Cemetery memorializes prominent abolitionist Reverend William King, founder of the Elgin Settlement (North Buxton) where many people escaping slavery sought freedom.
 Rev. King began his mission to free the slaves in 1848.
 His story was told in Annie Straith Jamieson's 1925 book, William King: Friend and Champion of Slaves.

-An 1861 illustration depicting runaway slaves hiding in a marsh.
-Before slaves reached the Great Black Swamp to escape to Canada, they already had experience using wetlands in the slave states to evade capture.

-Rev. King's brother, John King, who lived in Findlay and was known locally as "Uncle John King", was one of many people who initiated escapes and hid slaves in barns, cellars, pens, garrets, cornfields, sacks, and other hiding places within the swamp's counties of Wood and Hancock.
+Rev. King's brother, John King, who lived in Findlay and was known locally as "Uncle John King", was one of many people who initiated escapes and hid slaves within Wood and Hancock counties.
 Historians estimate 1,543 to over 2,000 Underground Railroad agents and operators in Ohio helped between 40,000 and 50,000 fugitive slaves escape to ports near Cleveland, and escape through the Great Black Swamp to ports near Toledo and Sandusky to cross Lake Erie and find freedom in Canada.

+Laura Smith Haviland helped enslaved peoples escape to Canada through wetlands.
+She would hide them on her farm in Raisin, Lenawee County, north of the Black Swamp, which she called the Cottonwood Swamp and knew its trails well.

+Additional sites formally recognized by the Network to Freedom program within and around the Black Swamp are located in Fremont, Sandusky, and also in Adrian, Michigan, where a memorial honors the memory of Laura Smith Haviland.
+Haviland was an Underground Railroad conductor who led slaves through wetlands, even through freezing winter, to the sanctuary of her farm in Raisin, Lenawee County, just north of the Black Swamp's extent in Michigan.
+She also established Michigan's first anti-slavery organization, the Logan Female Anti-Slavery Society in Logan Township (now known as Adrian Township, Lenawee County).